 Outcome

 Our market launch is Caspian Agro Week 2026 in Baku, Azerbaijan, 5–8 May.
-From that anchor we work the four-market corridor: Azerbaijan, Georgia, Türkiye, and the premium segment of the Gulf.
-The corridor is not picked at random — these are markets where premium tea consumption is rising, Kenyan tea recognition is low, and the competitive set (Sri Lanka, India, China) has not yet built a premium Kenyan-branded alternative for buyers to compare against.
-The opportunity is to be first with the brand and the story.
+From that anchor we work the eight-market Caspian Corridor — Azerbaijan, Kazakhstan, Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan, Georgia, Armenia — and from there into Gulf premium hospitality and beyond.
+The corridor isn't picked at random: these are markets where premium consumption is rising, African brand recognition is low, and the competitive set (Sri Lanka, India, China) hasn't yet built a premium African-branded alternative for buyers to compare against.
+The opportunity is to be first — with the pipe, with the brands, with the story.
+The trade infrastructure is already live at dhahabubulktraders.com; the producer pipeline runs on Dhahabu OS behind it.

 Highlights